John-MEO-o/100-days-of-code/r1-log.md

 ### R1D5
-I've successfully passed the Responsive Web Design Principles, this chapter were helpful to understand media-query measurement units. and CSS Flexboxes curriculum part too!
-I've learned this way of element positioning earlier so this was just refreshing task for me.
+I've successfully passed the Responsive Web Design Principles, this chapter were helpful to understand media-query measurement units. also I've complete the CSS Flexboxes curriculum part too!
+I was learned this chapter earlier so this was just refreshing task for me.
 Looking forward to CSS Grid curriculum part - this would be very useful for practicing